stormpath/stormpath-nginx/README.md

 This is a Stormpath integration written in Lua for the nginx web server.

-This integration allows you to use nginx as an API Gateway for your backend, without integration Stormpath into every service.
+This integration allows you to use nginx as an API Gateway for your backend, without integrating Stormpath into every service.

 # Why use an nginx plugin?